Syntax-Souljahs/Syntax-Souljahs.github.io/index.md

 <p>"I like how it is simple to set up and when you get into it and start using it the interface is not busy or all over the place.
 I also like the exercises tab, also on phone the fonts are too small and everything is too close together, but on the laptop it's all good" - Paul Pladera</p>

 <p>"The design is pretty professional, almost like it is straight out of UH Manoa, but functionality wise it has a lot to improve on, which makes sense because it is still a work in progress.
 Phone version is completely different that PC also, but other than that has a lot of potential.
-Otherwise all the basic functions work great and to a non coders POV the app looks great - Earl Ramos</p>
+Otherwise all the basic functions work great and to a non coders POV the app looks great" - Earl Ramos</p>